-- Status: current status of this device (active or inactive).
+- Status: status of this device (active or inactive).

 - IP Address: provides the IP Address or unknown.

-- Server: the Provisioning Server that is communicating with this device.
+- Server: the provisioning server communicating with this device.

 - Retries: the number of retries to permit when connecting to this device.

 - vDisk: provides the name of the vDisk or displays as unknown.

 - vDisk version: version of this vDisk currently being accessed.

 - vDisk full name: the full file name for the version currently being accessed.

 - vDisk access: identifies that the version is in Production (it cannot be in Maintenance or Test).